Faculty/Staff Directory

 Tracy Mongan, MSW, LICSW

-Tracy Mongan, MSW, LICSW, Assistant Professor/Online Coordinator
+Tracy Mongan, MSW, LICSW, Assistant Professor/Online Field Coordinator

 Tracy obtained her MSW from the University of MN – Duluth in 2006, and her BSW from Concordia College (Moorhead, MN) in 1996.
 Her areas of passion include educating and mentoring future social workers, the interweaving of spirituality in the practice of social work, and international travel and connections.